Open-CMSIS-Pack/Zephyr-Alif/README.md

 # Zephyr-Alif
 Zephyr examples for an Alif Semiconductor DK-E7 board.
+The debug launch.json file has been adapted to load the ELF image built by the Zephyr West tool, which will be debugged by the [CMSIS-Debugger](https://marketplace.visualstudio.com/items?itemName=Arm.vscode-cmsis-debugger) extension.

 **Examples/ipm_arm_mhuv2** contains a [ipm_arm_mhuv2](https://github.com/alifsemi/sdk-alif/tree/main/samples/drivers/ipm/ipm_arm_mhuv2) CMSIS solution example project from [Alif-Zephyr-SDK](https://github.com/alifsemi/sdk-alif), which is built by Zephyr West tool and debugged by CMSIS-Debugger extension.
 This example demonstrates the dual-core debugging in Keil Studio and inter-core communication between two Cortex-M55 cores using Arm's Message Handling Unit v2 (MHUv2) .
 Also, it showcases the use of Zephyr's Inter-Processor Mailbox (IPM) API to exchange messages and trigger interrupts between cores.